E. D. Nixon: Successful boycott

 What was expected to be a short boycott lasted 381 days, more than one year.
 Despite fierce political opposition, police coercion, personal threats, and their own sacrifices, the blacks of Montgomery held the boycott.
 They walked to work; the people with cars gave others rides.
 They gave up some trips.
 Bus ridership plummeted, as blacks were the majority riders in the system, and the bus company was on the verge of financial ruin.
 In late January a bomb was set off near the home of Rev. Martin Luther King Jr., and on February 1, 1956, a bomb exploded in front of Nixon's home.

 Attorneys Fred Gray and Charles Langford filed the petition in federal district court for it to review the state and city laws on bus segregation in the case that became known as Browder v.
 Gayle (1956).
 They filed on behalf of the five Montgomery women who originally refused to give up their seats on city buses: Claudette Colvin, Aurelia S. Browder, Susie McDonald, Mary Louise Smith, and Jeanatte Reese.
 (Reese withdrew from the case in February.)

 On June 5, 1956, a three-judge panel of the US District Court ruled on Browder v.
-Gayle and determined that Montgomery's segregation law was unconstitutional, violating the Fourteenth Amendment of the US Constitution.
-On November 13, 1956, the US Supreme Court upheld the lower court's ruling.
-On December 17, 1956, the Supreme Court rejected appeals by the city and state to reconsider its decision.
+Gayle and determined that Montgomery's segregation laws were unconstitutional, violating the Fourteenth Amendment of the US Constitution.
+On November 13, 1956, while a Montgomery court hearing where Montgomery city attorneys wished to prove that the car pool boycotters used as a means of transportation was a form of unlicensed public transportation was underway, the US Supreme Court upheld the District Court's ruling.
+On December 17, 1956, the Supreme Court rejected appeals by the city and state to reconsider its ruling.

 Three days later, the Supreme Court issued its order for Montgomery to desegregate its buses.
 With that legal victory, the MIA organizers ended the boycott.
 At a later rally at New York City's Madison Square Garden, Nixon talked about the symbolism of the boycott to an audience of supporters:I'm from Montgomery, Alabama, a city that's known as the Cradle of the Confederacy, that had stood still for more than ninety-three years until Rosa L. Parks was arrested and thrown in jail like a common criminal....
 Fifty thousand people rose up and caught hold to the Cradle of the Confederacy and began to rock it till the Jim Crow rockers began to reel and the segregated slats began to fall out.